OlyaIvanovs/itunes_playlists/README.md

 2. Spirographs.
 The goal in this project is creating an animation of Spirographlike drawing curves.
 The completed drawings must be saved as PNG image files.

+3. Conway's game of life

+4. Generating musical overtones with the Karpus-Strong Algorithm